bharatagrawal/TheFatRat/README.md

 # Autorun Backdoor

-- Autorun work if the victim disabled uac ( user acces control ) or low uac ( WINDOWS )
+- Autorun work if the victim disabled UAC ( user access control ) or low UAC ( WINDOWS )
-- What is uac ? you can visit ( http://www.digitalcitizen.life/uac-why-you-should-never-turn-it-off )
+- What is UAC ? you can visit ( http://www.digitalcitizen.life/uac-why-you-should-never-turn-it-off )
 - I have also created 3 AutoRun files
 - Simply copy these files to a CD or USB
-- You can change the icon autorun file or exe in folder icon ( replace your another ico and replace name with autorun.ico )
+- You can change the icon autorun file or exe in folder icon ( replace your another icon and replace the name with autorun.ico )

-# HOW CHANGE THE ICONS ?
+# HOW CHANGE THE ICONS?

 - Copy your icon picture to folder /TheFatrat/icons
 - Change the name into autorun.ico